 Now lets calculate the amount of bandwidth used by each stream; here you have power to decide how much bandwidth is to be used by each stream as there are many variables that Adobe Connect puts in your control:

-Presenting a PowerPoint or a PDF that is uploaded to the Meeting room does not add to the overhead.
+Presenting a PowerPoint or a PDF that is uploaded to the Meeting room does not add much to the overhead.
 Chat, Notes and Whiteboards are also insignificant with reference to bandwidth impact.

 - Each of our 12 clients is connected to the server and will receive 11 video streams from the server (N-1).